Oh, you know what I’m talking about.

 Any sane person, cannot find fault with agreeing to therefore not use what are considered as fighting words.

-The only problem is many feel that; if a problem does not relate to you in any way, then you shouldn’t be allowed to discuss it, otherwise it could be considered as “fighting talk” or offensive.
-Can we take a second to understand how insane that statement is.
+The only problem is many feel that; if a problem does not relate to you in any way, then you shouldn’t be allowed to discuss it, otherwise, it could be considered as “fighting talk” or offensive.
+Can we take a second to understand how insane that statement is?

 If an individual wants to talk about a social issue, let them.
 Progress is driven by the ability to dialogue and communicate; leading to an understanding.

 With the constantly improving ease of the sharing of information, researchers are able to share their success and drive even greater leaps.
-This was achievable because of the ability to share different perspectives till a solution presented itself.
+This was achievable because of the ability to share different perspectives until a solution presented itself.

 The fact is that we are constantly improving the face of technology, but are shackling ourselves with a false construct that is ludicrous.
 That the smallest dislike, towards of a form of communicating even a simple idea can be shut down; with the quick and righteous labelling as hate speech.

-This is in fact a warning light, that says that society is moving off the smooth path of development and into the dangerous zone of a negative societal upheaval.
+This is, in fact, a warning light, that says that society is moving off the smooth path of development and into the dangerous zone of a negative societal upheaval.

 And we need to stop it, quickly.